GoogleCloudPlatform/vertex-ai-alphafold-inference-pipeline/README.md

 In addition to provisioning and configuring the required services, the Terraform configuration starts a Vertex Training job that copies the reference databases from the GCS location to the provisioned Filestore instance.
 You can monitor the job using the links printed out by Terraform.
 The job may take a couple of hours to complete.

+**Notes:**
-**Note that the terraform state is created and stored in your private Cloud Shell disk.
+- The terraform state is created and stored in your private Cloud Shell disk.
 It means that only your user is able to maintain the deployed infrastructure via Terraform commands, including destroying this quick-start installation.
-Don't move or delete the terraform state file, called `env-setup/terraform.tfstate` before reading the official Terraform documentation**
+- Don't move or delete the terraform state file, called `terraform.tfstate` before reading the official Terraform documentation**

 ### Step 4.
 Build the container image that encapsulates custom KFP components used by the inference pipeline